Functions

 Often times you will want your function to manipulate some input data and

 return a result.
-This is done using a return
+This is done using a return statement

 def function(a, b, c):